Nonexistence of generalized bent functions and the quadratic norm form equations: Introduction

+On the nonexistence of GBFs, some of the previous results were sporadic, some of them had too many constrains on parameters, and none of them included the cases of type $[n, 2N]$ with $N = p^e$, where $n, p, e$ are described in \eqref{eq_as_nontrivial}, i.e., $p\equiv 1 (\bmod8)$ is a prime, $n\ge3$ and $f=\ord_p(2)$ is odd.

-The main result (Theorem \ref{thm_npe}) in this paper provides the \emph{universal} nonexistence of GBFs with type $[n, 2p^e]$ for all sufficiently large $p$ with respect to $n$ and $(p-1)/\ord_2(p)$, including cases where all known methods appearing in previous literature are NOT applicable.
-In addition, we show that for a fixed $n$, there are infinitely many such $p$'s (Corollary \ref{cor_8_p}), under a well accepted hypothesis (extended Riemann hypothesis).
-We also use computational methods with a similar hypothesis (generalized Riemann hypothesis) to give some nonexistence results for relative small prime $p$.
+The main result of this paper, Theorem \ref{thm_npe}, provides a \emph{universal} result on the nonexistence for type $[n, 2p^e]$ when $p$ and $n$ satisfy a certain inequality, In particular, we partially solve the problem on the nonexistence of GBFs for the cases of \eqref{eq_as_nontrivial}.
+In addition, we show that for a fixed $n$, there are infinitely many such $p$'s (Corollary \ref{cor_8_p}) under the Extended Riemann Hypothesis.
+We also use a computational method with a similar hypothesis, Generalized Riemann Hypothesis, to give some results on the nonexistence of GBFs for relatively small $p$.

-The paper is organised as follows.
-In Section \ref{sec_norm} we study the integral solubility of a class of quadratic norm form equations over subfields of cyclotomic fields, which is the main tool we shall use.
-As an application, we prove Theorem \ref{thm_npe} in Section \ref{sec_npe}, and discuss the infinity of $p$'s satisfying the theorem assumption.
-Section \ref{sec_comp} is dedicated to some additional nonexistence results obtained by computational methods.
+The paper is organized as follows.
+Basic results and facts needed in this paper are briefly introduced in Section \ref{sec_pre}.
+Then in Section \ref{sec_norm} we study the integral solvability of a class of quadratic norm form equations over subfields of cyclotomic fields, which is the main tool we shall use.
+As an application, we prove Theorem \ref{thm_npe} in Section \ref{sec_npe}.
+We also show that there are infinitly many primes $p$ that satisfy the conditions of the theorem.
+Section \ref{sec_comp} is dedicated to some additional results on the nonexistence for relatively smalls $p$ obtained by computational methods.